-MSU’s Department of Media and Information is a pioneer, offering an interdisciplinary and energetic learning environment united by a passion for media and information.
+The Department of Media and Information offers an interdisciplinary and energetic learning environment united by a passion for media and information.
 In our state-of-the-art labs (such as the Games for Entertainment & Learning Lab, Rural Computing Consortium, and Social and Psychological Approaches to Research on Technology-Interaction Effects (SPARTIE) Lab) and centers (Quello Center for Media & Information Policy), we're researching new avenues of communication technology and computer-centered interaction.
 In our classrooms, our world-class, award-winning faculty teach all aspects of the vibrant media ecosystem.

 See what's making headlines in the Department of Media and Information.

 From video game design, to human-centered research, to documentary filmmaking - our faculty and students strive to empower individuals.
 Our work makes a difference.

 Students work in labs and high-tech classrooms with businesses and non-profits, and experience hands-on learning that prepares them for promising careers at the frontiers of new media and information technology.